RanaMostafaAbdElMohsen/Traffic_Sign_Recognition/README.md

 # RIECNN : Real-time Image Enhanced CNN
 This repository is for a research project at Cairo University, computer engineering department.
+This paper introduces [RIECNN: real-time image enhanced CNN for traffic sign recognition](https://link.springer.com/content/pdf/10.1007/s00521-021-06762-5.pdf) is published in `Neural Computing and Applications Journal, Springer 2022`.

+## Abstract
+Traffic sign recognition plays a crucial role in the development of autonomous cars to reduce the accident rate and promote road safety.
+It has been a necessity to address traffic signs that are affected significantly by the environment as well as poor real-time performance for deep-learning state-of-the-art algorithms.
+In this paper, we introduce Real-Time Image Enhanced CNN (RIECNN) for Traffic Sign Recognition.
+RIECNN is a real-time, novel approach that tackles multiple, diverse traffic sign datasets, and out-performs the state-of-the-art architectures in terms of recognition rate and execution time.
+Experiments are conducted using the German Traffic Sign Benchmark (GTSRB), the Belgium Traffic Sign Clas- sification (BTSC), and the Croatian Traffic Sign (rMASTIF) benchmark.
+Experimental results show that our approach has achieved the highest recognition rate for all Benchmarks, achieving a recognition accuracy of 99.75% for GTSRB, 99.25% for BTSC and 99.55% for rMASTIF.
+In terms of latency and meeting the real-time constraint, the pre-processing time and inference time together do not exceed 1.3 ms per image.
+Not only have our proposed approach achieved remarkably high accuracy with real-time performance, but it also demonstrated robustness against traffic sign recognition challenges such as brightness and contrast variations in the environment.

 ## Note
 This ReadMe must be updated if any installation requirements or prequisities are needed